 - The majority of tree harvesting is for fuelwood, using dead trees. - Tree harvesting occurs primarily in the Mackenzie River delta and along the Peel and Arctic Red Rivers.
-According to community residents, most of the fuelwood harvest for use in town is concentrated close to the communities. - Sawlog harvest is increasing with increased demand for log homes. - Tree harvesting for personal use on Crown Lands is regulated by the Forest Management Act (1988) and monitored through the ENR Timber Permit process. - Tree harvesting for personal use on Gwich'in Private Lands is monitored through the Timber Transport Permit process when the timber is moved over Crown lands or to communities.
-These load tickets are reviewed and approved by applying to the community RRC. - The GCLCA in 13.1.2 gives the Gwich'in the right to harvest trees on all lands throughout the Settlement Area for firewood, construction of camps for harvesting and other personal uses subject to legislation in respect of forest management and protection of the environment from significant damage.
+According to community residents, most of the fuelwood harvest for use in town is concentrated close to the communities. - Sawlog harvest is increasing with increased demand for log homes. - Tree harvesting for personal use on public lands is regulated by the Forest Management Act (1988) and monitored through the Environment & Natural Resources (ENR) Timber Permit process. - Tree harvesting for personal use on Gwich'in Private Lands is monitored through the Timber Transport Permit process when the timber is moved over Public lands or to communities.
+These load tickets are reviewed and approved by applying to the community RRC. - The Gwich'in Comprehensive Land Claims Agreement (GCLCA) (13.1.2) gives the Gwich'in the right to harvest trees on all lands throughout the Settlement Area for fuelwood, construction of camps for harvesting and other personal uses subject to legislation in respect to forest management and protection of the environment from significant damage.